FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 **Assembly:**

-**Important Note: The wire order here is dfferent than in other sections, be sure you have the correct order.**
+**Important Note: The wire order here is different than in other sections, be sure you have the correct order.**

 **Making the 8-pin cable**